Click to Navigate this post

 All mushrooms must be heated, cooked, and extracted in order for the antioxidants in the mushrooms to become bio-available and to prevent the chance of ingesting toxins.

-Do not buy mushrooms if they don’t explicitly say they are extracted.
+It’s a good rule of thumb to not purchase mushrooms if they don’t explicitly say they are extracted.

-The #1 method of extraction used to make sure you are receiving the maximum health benefits of mushrooms is dual extraction.
+The #1 method of extraction is dual extraction.

-This method is usually used for mushrooms such as chaga, turkey tail, and reishi that are more challenging to Sautee in a pan or ground finely into a powder.
+This method is usually used for mushrooms like chaga, turkey tail, and reishi that are more challenging to sautee in a pan or ground finely into a powder.

 To perform a dual extraction first you do an alcohol extraction which pulls out the fat-soluble compounds within the mushroom to make a tincture.

 Then use hot water to pull out the water-soluble compounds of the mushroom by heating over low heat on a stove for several hours.

 This last step is known as a decoction.